DreamProjectKR/MBTITest/docs/perf_image_loading.md

 ## Notes

-- The asset proxy (`/assets/*`) is no longer part of this project.
-Any URLs under `https://dreamp.org/assets/...` must be updated to use the public R2 base.
+- You can still bypass the proxy for debugging by setting `window.ASSETS_BASE = "https://pub-...r2.dev"` before `config.js` loads, but you must configure R2 CORS to allow `https://dreamp.org`.

 ## How To Verify